Article

 Following a request made by the Royal College of Nursing (RCN) and the Royal College of Midwifes (RCM) to the NHS Staff Council, the NHS Job Evaluation Group is undertaking a review of the national job matching profiles for nursing and midwifery (band 4 and above).
 The purpose of this review is to ensure that the profiles accurately reflect current nursing and midwifery practice, training, and role development.

-Update April 2024: Revised profile consultation
+Update October 2024: Revised profile consultation bands 7 to 9

 JEG is inviting detailed responses and additional evidence that will be used to confirm or further amend the draft profiles before publication.